katalyst/koi/Upgrade.md

 # Breaking changes and Upgrade Paths

+## Next release

+ * Added stimulus and inputmaps as dependencies, no configuration changes required

 ## 2.6.0

  * Added `Koi::ApplicationModel` for consistency with Rails Engine defaults.
 Extend this class for `has_crud` etc.